Billing Costs to Customers

 When you use the Bill Costs to Customers feature, set a preference for invoices to include memos you enter on time and expense records.
 To set this preference, go to Setup > Accounting > Preferences > Accounting Preferences > Time & Expenses.
 Check the Copy Time Memos to Invoices and Copy Expense Memos to Invoices boxes and then click Save.

-When you enable these preferences, the memos you have already entered on existing time and expense records show on invoices you create.
+When you set these preferences, the memos you've already entered on existing time and expense records show on invoices you create.

 To save time, you can create invoices in bulk for billable expenses, time, and items.
 For more information, read Invoicing Billable Customers.